appium/appium-desktop/CONTRIBUTING.md

 Just use the GitHub issue tracker to submit your bug reports and feature requests.
 If you are submitting a bug report, please follow the [issue template](https://github.com/appium/appium-desktop/issues/new).

+### Sentry

+Appium Desktop has crash logs reported to it using [Sentry](https://sentry.io/appium/appiumdesktop/).
+This requires permission to access.